OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * **Personal Information (PI)**
 	   See Personally Identifiable Information (PII) in ISO/IEC 29100:2011

-* **Personally Identifiable Information**
+* **Personally Identifiable Information (PII)** Personally identifiable information (PII), is defined in ISO/IEC 29100:2011.
-       Personally identifiable information (PII), or Sensitive Personal Information as used in privacy law and information security, is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.
 The abbreviation PII is widely accepted in OECD base FIPPs jurisdiction, but the phrase it abbreviates has four common variants based on personal / personally, and identifiable / identifying.
-Not all are equivalent, and for legal purposes the effective definitions can vary depending on the specific purposes for which the term is being used.
-(In other countries with privacy protection laws derived from the OECD privacy principles, the term used is more often "personal information", which may be somewhat broader:
+Not all are equivalent, and for legal purposes the operational definitions can vary depending on the specific purposes for which the term is being used. the term used more often is "personal information", which may be somewhat broader.
+The specification, is able to reference PII Purpose Category directly to regulation, and in the context of identifiability for EXPLICIT consnet.

        "4.4 : To determine whether or not an individual should be considered identifiable, several factors need to be taken into account.
 In particular, account should be taken of all the means which can reasonably be used by the entity holding the data, or by any other party to identify that individual on the basis of the given information."
 From ISO:29100, additional clarification available ...